 me figuring out my taxes pic.twitter.com/dKXAmNAm3L— cécile 🐦⬛ (@haraiva) October 27, 2019

 The Netherlands has created an effective strategy for encouraging foreign investment: offering multinational companies an enticing package of subsidies and tax breaks if they choose to locate here.

 Not only does that create a “race to the bottom” among countries across the world, the end result of which would be a very low tax rate for corporations — it also vastly reduces the amount of tax revenue the Netherlands gets.

 Ultimately forcing it to put higher taxes on working and middle-class people.

 7. ‘Bitterballen’: what’s really in them, and do we want to know?

 While internationals living in the Netherlands love to complain about Dutch food, Dutch people themselves barely mention it.
 Is this out of grief?
 Perhaps.
 But it may also be because there is a dark secret behind the ingredients of the nation’s favourite snack — bitterballen.

 Usually eaten alongside alcohol (so you forget to wonder what you’re eating), Dutch people point-blank refuse to tell you what is in these salty, fried, vaguely meaty snacks.

 What other things do the Dutch not talk about that you think they should?
 Tell us your thoughts in the comments below.

-Editor’s Note: This article was originally published in January 2020, and was fully updated in November 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in January 2020, and was fully updated in August 2023 for your reading pleasure.